-4.53 A Memorandum of Understanding is a legal document that outlines the terms and details of an agreement between agencies, including each party's requirements and responsibilities.
-An important benefit of these Memoranda of Understanding is early warning of changes to administrative procedures or statistical processes that could affect the quality of data used for the production of statistics.
-These agreements make cooperation with supplier organizations more predictable by consolidating all information about all decisions and processes in one document.
-In particular, they can deal with the following issues:

-- Conditions for the supply of administrative data; - Timetable for the supply of data; - Confidentiality, integrity, and security of data; - Consultation about new uses of administrative data; - Resolution of disputes; - Consultation before making changes that will affect the variables supplied; - Understanding statistical needs before making changes; and - Consultation before changing administrative forms.
+- 4.53 A memorandum of understanding is a legal document that outlines the terms and details of an agreement between agencies, including the requirements and responsibilities of each party.
+An important benefit of these memorandums of understanding is the early warning of changes to administrative procedures or statistical processes that could affect the quality of data used for the production of statistics.
+The agreements make cooperation with supplier organizations more predictable by consolidating all information about all decisions and processes in one document.
+In particular, they can deal with the following issues: - Conditions for the supply of administrative data; - Timetable for the supply of data; - Confidentiality, integrity, and security of data; - Consultation about new uses of administrative data; - Resolution of disputes; - Consultation before making changes that will affect the variables supplied; - Understanding statistical needs before making changes; - Consultation before changing administrative forms.

-4. Service level agreements
+4. Service-level agreements

-4.54 The compilation of statistics often requires exchanges of data been different units or departments within a government agency.
-A service level agreement covering the conditions for exchange of data between the administrative unit and the business statistics units or the national accounts unit can be extremely important for ensuring a smooth data exchange.

-4.55 A service level agreement is a contractual agreement between a supplier and a customer specifying the timing and quality of the service that will be provided.
-They are usually negotiated by operational staff with an understanding of the production process and the way the data will be used.
-If the supplier and the customer business units belong to different agencies, a service level agreement may need to be backed by a more general Memorandum of Understanding developed by the corporate staff in the cooperating agencies.
-Service level agreements describe the responsibilities of the supplier and customer, by defining precisely the nature of the product to be delivered, the relevant quality standards, and the frequency, format and timing of delivery.
+- 4.54 The compilation of statistics often requires exchanges of data between different units or departments within a government agency.
+A service-level agreement covering the conditions for exchange of data between the administrative unit and the business statistics unit or the national accounts unit can be extremely important for ensuring a smooth data exchange. - 4.55 A service-level agreement is a contractual agreement between a supplier and a customer specifying the timing and quality of the service that will be provided.
+They are usually negotiated by operational staff who have an understanding of the production process and the way the data will be used.
+If the supplier and the customer business units belong to different agencies, a service-level agreement may need to be backed by a more general memorandum of understanding developed by the corporate staff in the cooperating agencies.
+Service-level agreements describe the responsibilities of the supplier and customer by precisely defining the nature of the product to be delivered, the relevant quality standards and the frequency, format and timing of delivery.
 A process for dealing with data problems should be specified.
-The agreement may include various fallback options that will apply if the supplier is unable to comply with quality or timeliness due to factors beyond its control.

-4.56 Each service level agreement should be reviewed periodically to ensure that quality standards and timetables are appropriate.
+The agreement may include various fallback options that will apply if the supplier is unable to comply with quality or timeliness owing to factors beyond its control. - 4.56 Each service-level agreement should be reviewed periodically to ensure that quality standards and timetables are appropriate.
 Most will include a formal change management procedure to ensure that both parties agree with any proposed changes before they are implemented.
 Special consideration should be given to suppliers of administrative data, such as the tax authorities and central banks.
-More formal agreements or enabling legislation may be needed to formalise data delivery to the statistical office.
+More formal agreements or enabling legislation may be needed to formalize data delivery to the statistical office.